|

 a wonderful place to get away from it all.
 Watch out for the currents

 though!
-The winds make it great for windsurfing.
+The winds make it great for windsurfing and the water couldn't be clearer for snorkelling.

 Many hotels and resorts have been built around this large, pebbly

 beach near Rabac.
-It's a nice shallow beach; good for families.
+Maslinica is a nice shallow beach; good for families.

 On the outskirts of Rovinj and easily reachable by boat